GiMartinezz/qa-metrics-dashboard/README.md

 ---

+## Want to see it live?

+I'm happy to walk you through the dashboard in a short Loom video or live call — just let me know!

+---

 ## About me

 I'm **Gisela Martínez**, a QA Engineer passionate about quality, user experience, and continuous improvement.
 I’ve worked in backend, mobile, web, and blockchain environments — and I love bringing clarity through well-structured metrics.